 The millions of one-click users who are logged in on secure.winred.com may not be automatically logged in on your subdomain due to browser (eg Safari) restrictions on cookies.
 These logged-in users convert far higher than non-logged-in users.
 So, we recommend only sending Facebook traffic to this subdomain.

-Add your domain in the WinRed Settings > Pages for your organization
+To begin, Add your domain in the WinRed Settings under the Pages section.

-Add a CNAME record to your DNS (additional details below)
+From there, you will need to add a CNAME record to your DNS (additional details below).

 Part 1 - Add Your Domain to WinRed Settings

-Part 2 - Adding a CNAME Record to Your DNS
+Part 2 - Add a CNAME Record to Your DNS

 You should be able to add a CNAME wherever you keep your domain’s DNS.
 Below are step-by-step instructions for 3 of the most popular options: GoDaddy, AWS, Cloudflare.